July is National Ice Cream Month!

 My, I DO like pie!
 The Pie Academy, an online community of passionate pie makers is sponsoring a fall Lowcountry Pie Getaway in Savannah, Oct.
 12-13.
 The 3-night, 4-day getaway will feature hands-on instruction by best-selling cookbook author Ken Haedrich, accommodations at the Marmaduke Hamilton Estate in the Historic District, most meals, trolley tours and special treats.
 Pricing and information at thepieacademy.com/the-pie-academys-2014-lowcountry-pie-getaway

 Chef Francois Fisera hosts cooking classes at Fleur de Lys Home Culinary Institute.
-July 8, 11 and 12, Maryland soft shell crabs; July 14, Bastille Day wine tasting with roasted chicken; July 18, 9, fillet of pork Oskar style (crabmeat, bernaise, asparagus); July 22, 25, tuna Nicoise; July 29, August 1, one-pound boneless pork chop, bistro style.
+Friday and Saturday, July 11 and 12, Maryland soft shell crabs; July 14, Bastille Day wine tasting with roasted chicken; July 18, 9, fillet of pork Oskar style (crabmeat, bernaise, asparagus); July 22, 25, tuna Nicoise; July 29, August 1, 1-pound boneless pork chop, bistro style.
 Fleur de Lys is at 3001 Millwood Ave.
 (803) 765-9999 or fleurdelyscolumbiasc.com

 McCutchen House at USC.
 Registration at http://www.hrsm.sc.edu/mccutchen-house or call (803) 777-4450

 Farmers in the Forest, Forest Acres Farmers Market at Richland Mall in the parking lot along Beltline Boulevard.
 Wednesdays 3-7 p.m. through Oct.
 29. Vendor applications can be found at farmersintheforest.org, follow on Facebook

 Blythewood Farmers Market, 4-7 p.m.
 Wednesdays through July 23, Doko Meadows, 171 Langford Road, Blythewood